-Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year.
+Staff knew how to respond to a medical emergency and completed training in emergency resuscitation and basic life support (BLS) every year which included BLS with airway management.
+Immediate Life Support (ILS) training for sedation was also completed.

 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.